michigan-traffic-lab/osaas-public/README.md

 ```

 This command will generate the PTS diagram for the corridor 'Adams Rd'.
 It will first generate the PTS diagram based on its old offset.
-And then it will
+The generated
+northbound PTS diagram is the same as Fig4(c) in the main paper, which uses
+the information extracted from the aggregated time-space diagram in Fig4(b).
-generate the PTS diagram based on the optimized offset.
-Generated PTS diagrams
+Then it will generate the PTS diagram based on the optimized offset.
-will be saved in `output/demo` folder.
-This demo will take about one minutes.
+Generated PTS diagrams will be saved in `output/demo` folder.
+This demo will
+take about one minutes.

 ```shell
 (osaas) $ python paper_figures.py